EPA assessment area

-Why is the EPA undertaking assessment works in Unley now?
+Why is the EPA undertaking assessment work in Unley?

-The EPA has developed a prioritised works programme to investigate sites where it holds enough information to warrant further investigation into whether there is a potential human health risk.
+The EPA has developed a prioritised work program to investigate sites where it holds enough information to warrant further investigation into whether there is a potential human health risk.
 The EPA is aware of site contamination in the Unley area resulting from historic industrial and chemical disposal and handling practices.

 When groundwater contamination happens near residential properties, these chemicals can potentially enter into homes in vapour form.
 The information provided historically is incomplete and a number of data gaps have been identified by the EPA.

 At this time it is not known who caused the site contamination.
 As a result the area is deemed to be an orphan site and the EPA will, on behalf of the community, assess the potential for a human health risk.
-In order to determine whether soil vapour intrusion is occurring in the Unley assessment area, works to gather more data will assist the EPA in its understanding of the soil vapour composition, and whether any additional assessment works are required.
-Works are being undertaken in road verges and are not required to be on private properties.
+In order to determine whether soil vapour intrusion is occurring in the Unley assessment area, work to gather more data will assist the EPA in its understanding of the soil vapour composition, and whether any additional assessment work is required.
+Work is being undertaken in road verges and are not required to be on private properties.

 What triggered the EPA assessment?